caolivap/youtube_mobile_test/README.md

 # Scenarios

-###Scenario 1 **find_a_video_on_youtube.feature**
+### Scenario 1 **find_a_video_on_youtube.feature**

 In this example we applied the automation devco library using a new implementation for Mobile automation.
 You can create one automation to run in Android and iOS, just need to implement a new object **"Locator"**, this object contains the information that the Targets require.

+### Scenario 2 **subscribe_channel.feature**

+ In this example we applied the Scroll Interaction from Devco library.
+It just use the  **Scroll.untilVisibleTarget** and needs the Target that you want to interact.

 ## Devco Library
 If you  want to use our implementation you can import the library from maven repository.